Cameron Menzies

-Cameron Menzies (born 27 June 1989) is a Scottish professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number twenty-six.
-A PDC Tour Card holder since 2022, Menzies has won two Players Championship titles.
+Cameron Menzies (born 27 June 1989) is a Scottish professional darts player who competes in Professional Darts Corporation (PDC) events.
+A PDC Tour Card holder since 2022, Menzies has won four Players Championship titles.
 He is a two-time PDC major quarter-finalist, reaching the last eight at the 2024 Grand Slam and the 2025 World Grand Prix.

 Menzies previously participated in British Darts Organisation (BDO) and World Darts Federation (WDF) events.
-He reached the semi-finals at the 2017 Winmau World Masters and the 2022 Lakeside World Championship.
+He reached the semi-finals at the 2017 World Masters and the 2022 Lakeside World Championship.

 Career

 BDO career

 Menzies first played darts on the BDO circuit in 2006, playing in the Gibraltar Open.
 However, he did not emerge to prominence until 2016 where he won the British Open.
 He played in the 2016 World Masters but lost to Irish darts player John O'Shea in the last 80.
-In 2017 he became the first Scottish player to win the Scottish Open since Gary Anderson 10 years before.
+In 2017, he became the first Scottish player to win the Scottish Open since Gary Anderson 10 years before.
 He qualified for the 2017 BDO World Trophy through the regional qualifiers.
 He reached the semi-finals of the 2017 World Masters before losing to eventual champion Krzysztof Ratajski.